FEDERAL RESERVE BANK & MONETARY POLICY

 With the commencement of the balance sheet normalization program which started during Q4 2017, the Fed's share of the MBS purchase market has fallen to <4% for latest twelve months with recent months at <1%.

-As of August 2019, the Federal Reserve is out of the Agency MBS market.
+As of August 2019, the Federal Reserve is essentially out of the Agency MBS market.

 FEDERAL RESERVE MBS HOLDINGS AS SHARE OF AGENCY MBS MARKET: With its objective to provide liquidity and stability to the Agency MBS market during the financial crisis, the Fed became a significant MBS investor.

-With the commencement of the balance sheet normalization program which started during Q4 2017, the Fed's share of the agency MBS market has slowly fallen to 20% during 2019.
+With the commencement of the balance sheet normalization program which started during Q4 2017, the Fed's share of the agency MBS market has slowly fallen below 20% during 2019.